SongGithub/dotfiles/README.md

 - put the `*_rc` file into rc_files dir
 - `cd` into `~/.dotfiles`, and run `~/bootstrap.zsh` in order to create a symlink for the new file.

+## Assumptions:
+- you are using a Mac ( having curl preinstalled ).
+Skip Mac specific steps if on a Linux.
+- you have installed Sublime Text 3.

 ## Reference